ga-wdi-boston/js/README.md

 11 % 5;
 ```

-Expressions with variables only change values with assignment
+Expressions with variables only change values with assignment.

 ```js
 height - 1;